Cape Coast

 Cape Coast is a city and the capital of the Cape Coast Metropolitan District and the Central Region of Ghana.
 It is located about 38.4 mi from Sekondi-Takoradi and approximately 80 mi from Accra.
 The city is one of the most historically significant settlements in Ghana.
 As of the 2010 census, Cape Coast has a population of 108,374 people.
 The majority of people who live in the city are Fante.

 The city was once the capital of the Fetu Kingdom, an aboriginal Guan kingdom located 10 mi north of Cape Coast.
-Once the Europeans arrived, they established the Cape Coast Castle, which eventually fell under the hands of the British who named the castle and its surrounding settlement the headquarters of the Royal African Company.
+Once the Europeans arrived, they established Cape Coast Castle, which eventually fell into the hands of the British, who named the castle and its surrounding settlement the headquarters of the Royal African Company.
 Cape Coast became the capital of the Gold Coast from 1821 until 1877, when it was transferred to Accra.

-Cape Coast is an educational hub in Ghana, home to the University of Cape Coast and the Cape Coast Technical University, along with many other secondary and technical institutions.
-The tourism dominates the city's economy and service, with sites such as the Cape Coast Castle (World Heritage Site), the Kakum National Park, and the PANAFEST festival serving as attractions to tourists, and the Kotokuraba Market being the largest market in the city.
+Cape Coast is an educational hub in Ghana, home to the University of Cape Coast and Cape Coast Technical University, along with many other secondary and technical institutions.
+Tourism dominates the city's economy and services, with sites such as Cape Coast Castle (World Heritage Site) and Kakum National Park, and celebrations such as the PANAFEST festival serving as attractions to tourists, with Kotokuraba Market being the largest market in the city.

 Toponymy

-The traditional name of the city is Oguaa, from the Guan Awutu word Gua, meaning "market".
-Another traditional name is Koto-Kuraba meaning "crab-hamlet", which is a corrupted version of the word Koto-wuraba, meaning "crab rivulets".
-The word survives in the name of a market in the city.
+The traditional name of the city is Oguaa, from the Guan Awutu word "Gua", meaning "market".
+Another traditional name is Koto-Kuraba, meaning "crab-hamlet", which is a corrupted version of the word Koto-wuraba, meaning "crab rivulets".
+The word survives in the name of a market in the city.[2]:

 Cabo Corso ("short cape") was the first European name given to the settlement by the early Portuguese navigators who first discovered it.
 The name was later corrupted by the British to "Cape Coast".

 History

 Early settlement

 The origin of the indigenous inhabitants of the settlement is thought to share similarities to those of Edina, as Cape Coast became the principal town of the Fetu Kingdom.
 "Fetu" was an old Guan (Etsii) kingdom that had its paramountcy located 10 mi north of Cape Coast.
 That particular site is known nowadays as Effutu.
+[2]:

 At a point in time, a market, known at the time as Ogua, grew and developed into an active commercial centre.
 Because of this growth, the King of Fetu appointed a chief to represent the settlement.
 The market drew the attention of William Towerson, the first documented English navigator to have reached the Guinea coast, who touched land in 1555.